Sed-Force/forceDowels/docs/ups-integration-setup.md

 1. Start your development server: `npm run dev`
 2. Go to the checkout page
 3. Enter a complete shipping address
-4. Verify that USPS shipping options appear
+4. Verify that UPS shipping options appear

 ## API Endpoints Used